-On completion of the Warehousing and Distribution course at North Connaught College students will be able to work independently and under supervision in a range of logistics and distribution environments or to progress to further or higher education or training.
+On completion of the Warehousing and Distribution course at North Connaught College of Further Education students will be able to work independently and under supervision in a range of logistics and distribution environments or to progress to further or higher education or training.
+Our course provides the learner with the skills and qualifications required to operate forklifts.

 Employment opportunities are available across a wide range of industries and may include the following type roles: